garrison/vmc/README.md

 vmc
 ===

-Performs variational Monte Carlo (VMC) calcuations on systems that are of interest to the authors of this code.
+Performs variational Monte Carlo (VMC) calcuations on lattice systems that are of interest to the authors of this code.

 Requires a recent [boost](http://www.boost.org/) (headers only) and [eigen3](http://eigen.tuxfamily.org/).
 The input mechanism for